 - Set a plan for how frequently you’ll post and follow through on it.
 An inactive social media profile can give patients the impression you’re not tech-savvy.
 More importantly, by remaining inactive, you’re missing an opportunity to spread oncology news and updates about your practice that current and prospective patients will appreciate.
 Decide how often you’ll post on Twitter, Facebook, and all of your other social media profiles, and follow through on your plan.
 Your patients will know what to expect and you’ll stay present in their feeds (and minds).

 - Encourage a dialogue.
 Rather than make a post and disappear, check in afterward to see if anyone has left a response.
-When you receive a response – with the exception of anything you deem out of bounds – write back.
+When you receive a response – with the exception of a personal medical question or anything else you deem out of bounds – write back.
 Try to drum up conversation by asking relevant questions.
 Social media is a two-way street and patients will hold you in higher regard if you don’t simply promote your practice and then vanish.

 - Violate patient privacy rules.
 It’s a no-brainer but it’s worth mentioning because it’s paramount: don’t compromise any patient’s privacy online.
 Treat the privacy of your patients online the same way you do in person.
 HIPAA was implemented prior to social media, but its standards apply here, too.
 Write a HIPAA social media policy for your staff and train them to follow it.
 Always remember, if you wouldn’t say it in public, you shouldn’t say it online.